Choosing the Right Cover Crops

 Grasses

-Grasses and small cereal grains like cereal rye, oats, annual ryegrass, winter barley or winter wheat establish easily through most any seeding method.
+Grasses and small cereal grains like cereal rye, oats, annual ryegrass, winter barley or winter wheat are established easily through most any seeding method.
 Their fibrous roots prevent erosion, promote water infiltration and scavenge nitrogen.
 The biomass they produce increases soil organic matter.
 And their above-ground growth can suppress weeds in the following crop.
 Check out specifics to learn how to put them to work in your cover crops.

 Winter barley handles poor soils and dry conditions better than other small grains.
 It prevents erosion and nutrient loss.
 It can also add value as a forage or silage.